-There is a saving of £246k (17.9%) based on the current cost of fuel being lower than anticipated and reflects the reduction in the cost of fuel.
+There is a saving of £239k (17.4%) based on the current cost of fuel being lower than anticipated and reflects the reduction in the cost of fuel.

-- 4) There is a pressure of £132k (49% of the £265k Equipment and Tools Budget) within Supplies and Services which relates to the maintenance of play equipment (£57k) and carbon reduction initiatives for electric vehicle charge points (£75k).
-This is offset by a saving within professional fees of £48k. - 5) There is a pressure of £103k which predominately relates to a management fee for a business centre which will be occupied for a longer period than initially anticipated. - 6) The main income sources are Rent and Leases (£17.217m), Parking Income (£1.680m) and various other forms of income amounting to £2.967m.
+- 4) There is a pressure of £57k (21% of the £265k Equipment and Tools Budget) within Supplies and Services which relates to the maintenance of play equipment.
+This is offset by a saving within professional fees of £53k. - 5) There is a pressure of £102k which predominately relates to a management fee for a business centre which will be occupied for a longer period than initially anticipated. - 6) The main income sources are Rent and Leases (£17.217m), Parking Income (£1.680m) and various other forms of income amounting to £2.967m.

 There is a pressure of £86k relating to external income that the Council had budgeted to receive to fund posts for projects such as Corby Town Funds.
-This pressure is offset by additional grant funding received for tree maintenance within Environment Services of £116k (51% of £226k Grants budget) and additional income from rent reviews of £216k.
-Other minor savings amount to £45k.
+This pressure is offset by additional grant funding received for tree maintenance within Environment Services of £116k (51% of £226k Grants budget).
+There is also additional income from rent reviews and insurance recharges of £455k.

-7) Other minor net pressures amount to £41k.
+7) Other minor net pressures amount to £60k.